yomaokobiah/Decluttering_Email/README.md

 - Open Powershell as an administrator.

-- Change your working directory to where the repository using the folder path.
+- Change your working directory to the path of the cloned repository.

 - To use imapclient Run `python3 declutter_imapclient.py` and follow the prompts.